 Improve your customer service by leaving them satisfied

-Before ending the telephone call, make sure the customer fully understand the solution you provide.
+Before ending the telephone call, make sure the customer fully understands the solution you provide.
 Don’t forget to ask “is there anything else that I can help you with?” until the customer had nothing more to ask or say.

 Give them information that you think they will need.
 If you think they need a follow-up, inform them when is the best time to contact you.
+The phone system helps to improve customer service and collect data which will be useful for the company’s quality improvement.

 When all is said and done, finish the call in a friendly manner such as “thank you for calling us” or a simple good morning/afternoon/evening.
 This kind of gesture will make your customers know that you are more than happy to help them and willing to do it again in the future.